tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_new_endpoint_to_doc.md

 <p>The report won't include any details about riptide conditions. </p>

-<p>Note that although users can enter beach names, there are only certain beaches included in the report.
+<p>Although users can enter beach names, there are only certain beaches included in the report.
 Users can look to see which beaches are available from our website at <code>http://example.com/surfreport/beaches_available</code>.
 The beach names must be url encoded when passed in the endpoint as query strings.</p>

 <p>To switch from feet to metrics, users can add a query string of <code>&units=metrics</code>.
 Default is <code>&units=imperial</code>.</p>